gergitokusse/To-Do-list/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>

-> The following are the featurea planed to add to the project

 - [ ] **[Adding and removing todo list]**
 - [ ] **[Drag and drop todo list]**